ReamLabs/ream/book/quickstart.md

 By default, metrics are exposed on `127.0.0.1:8080`.

+You can customize the metrics endpoint.
+The below configuration will allow you to use our pre-configured Prometheus and Grafana setup:

+`--metrics --metrics-address 0.0.0.0 --metrics-port 8080`

 For a complete list of all commands and flags for running a lean node, see the [`ream lean_node` CLI Reference](./cli/ream/lean_node.md).